oimodeler/oimodeler/docs/source/getting_started.rst

   :alt: Alternative text

 The figure and axes list are returned so that you can modify them after creation.
-YOu can directly save the figure using the savefig=`filename` option.
+You can directly save the figure using the savefig=`filename` option.

 Let's do a simple model fitting using the oimFitterEmcee class.
 This class encapsulate the famous `emcee <https://emcee.readthedocs.io/en/stable/>`_  implementation of Goodman & Weare’s Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler.